Awets/cpp/README.md

-this page is to practice cpp programming you vì better practice it every day!
+this page is to practice cpp programming you better practice it every day!
+To improve your code